AdaCore/ada-spark-rfcs/features/rfc-oop-attributes.rst

 This proposal introduces syntactic sugar for the declaration and specification of subprogram-valued aspects.
 It is fully backward compatible with existing Ada code.
-As long as they don't share the same aspect name, a mix of the regular aspect specifications and subprogram-valued aspect declarations is permitted.
+A mix of regular aspect specifications and subprogram-valued aspect declarations is permitted, provided the two mechanisms are not both used for the same aspect of a given type or of types in the same derivation hierarchy.
+For instance, specifying ``Put_Image`` through a regular aspect on a parent type and through the shorthand on a derived type is illegal.

 Some changes are required: